Williamston Community Schools

 Unsolved Mysteries of the Williamston Continuity

 This paragraph contains topics we do not know much about.
 Before 1874 and until the 1950s, Williamston used a few one-room school houses as elementary schools and middle schools.
 These were auctioned off to private owners in the 90s and early 2000s.
-There is a house that is next to the Elementary Schools and in a horrible state of disrepair which is owned by the schools.
-They use the lot for storage and parking.
-How or when the school purchased this lot and why they don’t just bulldoze it is unclear.
 It is also unknown what structures were around Explorer Elementary before Discovery was built.
 There is evidence of other small buildings, but it is unknown what they were.
 Houses, possibly?
 Storage buildings?
 Sports accommodations?
 We are also curious about land ownership.
-We are assuming that the schools bought the current High School land when they bought the current Middle School land because the buildings are almost adjacent except for a swamp.
+We are assuming that the schools bought the current High School land when they bought the current Middle School land because the buildings are almost adjacent except for a swamp in between.
 There is also a large field behind the elementary schools that students are not allowed to access.
 It is unclear whether these are school property or not.
-In 2011 a new playground was added to the Elementary School, and sidewalks were upgraded.
+In 2011, a new playground was added to the Elementary School, and sidewalks were upgraded.
 Where the funding came from to do this, we are not sure.